 Search for ‘tomatoes’.
 All orders for tomatoes within the date range/order cycle you selected will now display.

 Click on the product ‘Tomatoes’ in the Product:Unit column.

 A box will appear at the top of the page, showing the total quantity ordered (across the date range/order cycle you’ve selected).

-You can then adjust the quantity of each unique order in the Quantity column.
-The Total Quantitiy Ordered in the box at the top will update automatically as you adjust orders, in this case going down, as you reduce each order for the tomatoes.
+You can then adjust the quantity (or delete products) of each unique order in the Quantity column.
+The Total Quantity Ordered in the box at the top will update automatically as you adjust orders.

 Filter for the order cycle or date range of interest.

-Enter the actual weight of the leg of lamb that each customer will receive in the weight/volume column.
+Enter the actual weight of the fish that each customer will receive in the weight/volume column.
 The price will automatically recalculate based on this weight.

 Your customers can view a list of their orders when they login to the OFN, and click on their account (see below).